shiva508/zero_to_hero_design_patterns/creational/singleton/README.md

 ## 1).
 Eager Initialization
 ### a).
 In Eager singleton type instance of class is created at the time of class loading.
 ### b).
 Drawback of this type is approach is even user does not use ,object is created

+## 2).
+Static block initialization
+### a).
+Instance of class is created in static block which is similar to eager singleton.

+## 3).
+Lazy Initialization
+### a).
+In case of lazy initialization in public method we check if object already exists or not based on that we create object